If you are looking for a great way on how to store Legos functionally in your home then you have come to the right blog post.

 TIP: How about using an old luggage case?

 I remember as a child my cousin stored his Lego pieces in an old suitcase.
 He didn’t have a huge collection so it worked great for him and when he would come and stay at our house it was portable too.

 Organization by color:

-So if you have read to this point by now you know there are loads of storage options for you to choose from.
+So if you have read to this point, by now you know there are loads of storage options for you to choose from.

-TIP: Don’t throw away your building instructions!!
+Friendly reminder… Don’t throw away those building instruction manuals!!

 Just remember that if all else fails you can always just shut the door.
 Out of sight, out of mind!
 We do this more than I would like to admit.
+Haha!

 Le-Glue is a temporary but very strong adhesive for building blocks like LEGO®, Mega Bloks®, Nano blocks or any other kind of bricks.
 Bricks stick together but come apart when you want them to.

 What to do with LEGO sets once built?

 Choose a room in your home or a corner where you can keep a bookcase for your LEGO sets.
 Flat LEGO baseplates work great to secure your sets if you don’t want them to move around.